cube2222/jql/README.md

 #### ifte

-ifte sounds kinda fluffy, but it stands for If Then Else.
+ifte sounds kinda fluffy, but unfortunately it only stands for If Then Else.
 ```
 > cat test.json | jql '(ifte true "true" "false")'
 "true"